Milwaukee Theft Lawyer

 What Is Theft of Services?

-The theft of services indicate that an individual did not pay for services rendered to them.
+The theft of services indicates that an individual did not pay for services rendered to them.
 This could include refusing to pay a contractor or company for work done on your property, such as your car, landscaping, or the like; or refusing to pay for food at a restaurant.

 What Is the Difference Between Theft and Burglary?

 The primary difference between theft and burglary is how the property is stolen.
 Burglary can be considered a form of theft, as it does involve stealing.
-However, it differs from theft as it involves breaking into another person’s property, without permission, to steal or perpetrate another crime.
+However, it differs from theft as it involves breaking into another person’s property, without permission, to steal or commit another crime.

 What Is the Wisconsin Statute for Retail Theft?